astuder/ModemHAT/README.md

 # Modem HAT for the Raspberry Pi

-This HAT connects the Raspberry Pi to a plain old telephone line.
+This HAT is a modem that connects the Raspberry Pi to a plain old analog telephone line.

 ![Render of Modem HAT](images/modem-hat-2022-05-08-render.png)